 Instead of, for instance, observing that someone primarily browses and orders historical fiction (first party data), zero party data might be the result of a quick "preferences survey" that an online store asks shoppers to complete, and in which they select historical fiction as their favorite genre.

 So far so good.
-Whether as a brand you resolve to only use zero party data, or incorporate first, second and various third-party data sources, it's hard to argue with the fact that the preferences someone explicitly shares are the most likely to resonate.
+Whether as a brand you resolve to only use zero party data, or incorporate first, second and various third-party data sources into an integrated marketing data stack, it's hard to argue with the fact that the preferences someone explicitly shares are the most likely to resonate.